kianzq/kianUNI-CYBSEC-PROJ-Portfolio/README.md

 - FYP --> will be added later
 - MalCommandGuard – Malicious Command Detection System
 - Distributor Agent Management System (DAMS)
-- Vulnerability Assessment & Penetration Testing (DVWA)
+- Vulnerability Assessment & Penetration Testing (VAPT-DVWA)
-- Breach and Attack Simulation, Detection and Analysis
+- Breach and Attack Simulation, Detection and Analysis (BASDA)

 > Note: All content is sanitized.
 No sensitive data or exploit code is included.